Jarosław Dąbrowski: In Paris

 On 21 May 1871, shortly after he was named commander, the French Army attacked and entered Paris.
 The first reaction of many of the National Guard was to find someone to blame, and Dąbrowski was the first to be accused.
 Rumors circulated he accepted a million francs to give up the city.
 He was deeply offended by the rumors.
 They stopped when he died two days later from wounds received on the barricades.
 His last reported words were, "Do they still say I was a traitor?"
 The Commune fell on 28 May 1871.

 Misidentification with pianist Henri Dombrowski

 A photographic portrait, taken before 1870, of Paris pianist Henri Dombrowski was falsely portrayed as depicting General Jarosław Dąbrowski by photographer Pierre Petit.
 Petit sold 200,000 copies of the photo.
 Henri Dombrowski demanded damages.
 The misidentification with pianist Henri Dombrowski can be seen in many monuments and portrayals of Jarosław Dąbrowski as a result of Petit's actions.

 Legacy

 Several schools and roads are named after him in Poland; among them most notable is the Military University of Technology in Warsaw.
-In the Spanish Civil War (1936–1939), – the Dabrowski Battalion and various brigade-strength units (known in Polish as the Dąbrowszczacy) – were named in his honour.
+In the Spanish Civil War (1936–1939), the Dabrowski Battalion and various brigade-strength units (known in Polish as the Dąbrowszczacy) – were named in his honour.
+During the communist era Polish banknotes featured Dąbrowski on the 200 zl bill.